 Fortunately, our clocks are able to be reset by environmental cues and this doesn’t go away with age.
 Utilizing these cues to your advantage can go a long way to improve the circadian disruption that comes with age.
 Since digestion also tends to decline with age, there’s a pretty good chance that correcting circadian disruption will dramatically improve your digestive health.

-Circadian rhythms and gut health
+Circadian rhythms and healthy digestion

 So now that we have the basic review out of the way, just how much control do circadian rhythms exert over our digestion?
 The following digestive processes are under direct circadian control:

 - Stomach acid synthesis and secretion

 - Pancreatic enzyme synthesis and secretion

 - The migrating motor complex(Housekeeper of the gut)

 - The microbiome changes and interacts with the cells in your gut in a circadian manner

 So, when it comes down to it, basically the entire digestive and absorptive process are under direct circadian control.
 But it gets even more powerful than that.
 The entire purpose of having synchronization of the circadian clocks between distant tissues is so that they can work together to make the whole system function properly.

 A great example of this is bile, which is crucial to healthy digestion.
 We use bile to emulsify fats, help regulate the “leakiness” of the gut, to promote the growth of beneficial bacteria, to prevent the overgrowth of pathogenic bacteria, and absorb fats and fat soluble nutrients.
 Bile is made out of cholesterol which follows a circadian rhythm set by the master clock via light exposure.

 With every meal we eat, bile gets secreted in to the small intestine from the gallbladder a number of times.
 The vast majority of this bile, approximately 95%, gets recycled back to the liver, resent to the gallbladder, and re-secreted multiple times between meals to help fully digest and absorb our food.